MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-technologies/includes/2-hyper-v.md

 - Processor.
 Ensure the host has enough physical processor cores to support the VMs you plan to run.
 - Memory.
 Ensure there's enough memory in the Hyper-V host to support the number of VMs you intend to run.
 - Storage.
 Ensure your host has enough storage for the virtual hard disks used by your VMs.
 The storage subsystem also requires high throughput to support multiple VMs accessing the storage concurrently.
 - Network.
-The Hyper-V host must allocate sufficient network capacity to each VMs.
+The Hyper-V host must allocate sufficient network capacity to each VM.
 In some cases, you might need to allocate a dedicated network adapter in the host.

 ## Nested virtualization requirements